GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

   </picture>
 </figure>

-Unlike the other Core Web Vitals, which are time-based values measure seconds or milliseconds, the CLS score is a unitless value based on a calculation of how much content is shifting and by how far.
+Unlike the other Core Web Vitals, which are time-based values measured in seconds or milliseconds, the CLS score is a unitless value based on a calculation of how much content is shifting and by how far.

 In this guide, we'll cover optimizing common causes of layout shifts.